 Gender imbalance in Australia’s professional music sector continues to be perpetuated by the programming choices of our major symphonic performance organisations.
 WAYO acknowledges this lack of parity, and is working towards correcting this through a focus on equality at a grass roots level.
 This commission has been designed to offer a female professional the opportunity to write, rehearse, and perform a large-scale orchestral work in a high-profile performance setting, whilst retaining creative autonomy over her work.

 This award is open to all female-identifying Australian composers 35 years and under as of the closing date.
 There is no application fee.
 The winning composer will be selected by a panel of industry experts and representatives of the WAYO board.
-Submissions must be made no later than 1 February 2019.
-Applicants will be notified of the result by 15 February, 2020.

 Please submit scores of three original compositions that best show your ability.
 The selection should be varied, but specifically display your strengths in composing for orchestra or large ensemble.